GVGS: Gaussian Visibility-Aware Multi-View Geometry for Accurate Surface Reconstruction: Method

 \subsection{Gaussian Visibility-Aware Multi-View Geometric Consistency}

-Previous Gaussian-based surface reconstruction methods enforce multi-view geometric consistency through pixel-wise depth constraints.
-Specifically, these approaches reproject Gaussian-derived depth maps into neighboring views and penalize discrepancies; we refer readers to PGSR~\cite{chen2024pgsr} for representative implementations.
-However, traditional multi-view geometric consistency constraints are only effective in regions where depth estimates are relatively consistent, and tend to degrade significantly in areas with large depth errors, as illustrated by the ``Depth-based'' subfigure in Fig.~\ref{fig:teaser}, where reprojection constraints fail on the left building facade.

-To address this issue, we introduce the following principle: \textbf{multi-view geometric consistency should be enforced jointly over all pixels that are visible across neighboring views}, rather than being restricted to regions where depth reprojection is already consistent.
-In existing multi-view geometry methods, pixel visibility is typically inferred implicitly from depth or patch consistency, as in PMVS and its successors~\cite{5226635,1640800}.
-Consequently, geometric supervision is applied only after visibility has been inferred through depth reprojection; however, accurate visibility estimation itself critically relies on reliable depth predictions, leading to a circular dependency in which visibility reasoning depends on geometry, while geometric supervision is conditioned on visibility.
+To break aforementioned circular dependency, we establish a core principle: \textbf{multi-view consistency should be enforced over all co-visible regions}, rather than being limited to depth-reliable pixels.

+To formalize this concept, we define co-visibility at the Gaussian level.
+Given two views $v_r$ and $v_n$, a Gaussian $g_i$ is considered co-visible if it has non-zero visibility probability in both views:

+Unlike prior methods that infer visibility from depth or patch consistency~\cite{5226635,1640800}, \textbf{we model visibility at the Gaussian level}.
+Existing methods operate on pixel-aligned depth consistency and implicitly rely on accurate depth, whereas our formulation derives visibility directly from volumetric compositing, decoupling it from depth quality.
+This enables more robust supervision, especially in regions where depth reprojection is unreliable.

-We introduce a \textbf{Gaussian-based visibility estimation} to explicitly model cross-view visibility at the Gaussian level, and further develop a \textbf{Gaussian visibility-aware multi-view geometric consistency} constraint to enforce geometric consistency over co-visible regions.
-An overview is shown in Fig.~\ref{fig:overview}.
+Guided by this insight, we introduce a \textbf{Gaussian-based visibility estimation} module to explicitly capture cross-view co-visibility.
+This serves as the foundation of our \textbf{Gaussian visibility-aware multi-view geometric consistency} formulation (overviewed in Fig.~\ref{fig:overview}), which dynamically enforces geometric supervision over all identified co-visible regions.

-\paragraph{Gaussian-based Visibility Estimation} We describe a Gaussian-based approach to estimate pairwise co-visibility between views.
-Given a reference view $v_r$ and a neighboring view $v_n$, our objective is to determine, for each pixel $\mathbf{x}$ in $v_r$, whether it remains visible in $v_n$, yielding a co-visible mask that enables reliable geometric supervision across views.
+\paragraph{Gaussian-based Visibility Estimation.} Given a reference view $v_r$ and a neighboring view $v_n$, our objective is to identify which Gaussian primitives are visible in $v_n$ and should therefore contribute to cross-view supervision.

-To this end, we explicitly estimate the visibility influence of each Gaussian primitive during the differentiable rasterization of the neighboring view $v_n$.
-Following the influence formulation in EAGLES~\cite{girish2024eagles}, we compute a per-Gaussian visibility weight $W_i \in \mathbb{R}^+$, which quantifies the accumulated alpha-compositing contribution of Gaussian primitive $g_i$ to the rendering of view $v_n$:
+To this end, we explicitly calculate the rendering contribution of each Gaussian during the differentiable rasterization of the neighboring view $v_n$.
+We define the visibility weight $W_i \in \mathbb{R}^+$ of each Gaussian based on its cumulative contribution to the rendered image: